Skip to content

 Hours: Sunrise to Sunset

-The Lithonia City Cemetery was established in 1851.
-Its earliest residents include J.R.
-George and J.M.
-Born, who donated the land for the cemetery.
-The first burial at the cemetery was Ann T. Born.
-Locally quarried granite was used for many of the headstones.
-The last names Anderson, Born, Bond, Cagle, George, Hollingsworth, Reagan, and Swift are commonly seen in Lithonia City Cemetery; these white families represent some of the community's prominent early residents.
-It is believed that slaves of some of Lithonia's early settlers are also buried in the cemetery.
+The last names Anderson, Born, Bond, Cagle, George, Hollingsworth, Reagan, and Swift are commonly seen here and represent some of Lithonia's prominent early residents.
+It is also believed that enslaved people connected to some of Lithonia's early settlers are buried in the cemetery as well.

-STAGE 1 - This multi begins at the headstone of Ann T. Born, Lithonia City Cemetery's earliest interment.
-The headstone info for Ann has become illegible, so look to the right (north) and find a large memorial monument with legible info.
+This multi begins at the headstone of Ann T. Born, Lithonia City Cemetery's earliest interment.
+The headstone information for Ann has become illegible, so look to the right (north) and find a large memorial monument with legible information.

 A = Number of letters in his wife's first name + 4